petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/batch-client-extensions/batch-yaml-configuration-reference.md

 ---
 # Batch YAML Configuration Reference

-You can define a Batch client extension with a `client-extension.yaml` file.
+You can define a batch client extension with a `client-extension.yaml` file.

 ## Usage Details

-This `client-extension.yaml` file defines a Batch client extension:
+This `client-extension.yaml` file defines a client extension of type `batch`:

 ```yaml
 yoke-batch: